 District Standardized Tests

-Below is some general information about the standardized tests we administer to District 30 students.
+Read below to learn more information about the standardized tests we administer to District 30 students.

 IAR (Illinois Assessment of Readiness)